Cardinal McCloskey Community Charter School

 48th Precinct

-NCO Officer Mahuad has helped CMCCS plan events for the upcoming school year including the recent block party.
+The 48th Precinct has helped CMCCS plan events for the upcoming school year including our annual block party.

 https://www.facebook.com/NYPD48pct/